 Infant carnivores and expecting mothers have special dietary needs that can be addressed easily with a raw pet food diet.
 The raw diet is so nutritious that pregnant/lactating mothers and growing animals don’t need excessive supplementation.
 Certain foods can be added to provide extra nutrients needed during these times.

 Expecting mothers will need smaller meals as their bellies become full of babies.
 Her stomach will not have as much space to expand so feeding 3-4 small meals per day is more appropriate than one or two larger ones.
 Pregnant dogs and cats will also need extra folic acid and vitamins to help their babies grow.
 Giving foods that naturally contain these nutrients will ensure your pet is absorbing them and staying healthy during this demanding life process.
-Liver is the most natural source of folic acid for carnivores as well as dark leafy green vegetables.
-The mother’s body will also need extra essential fatty acids, best given in the form of cold-pressed salmon, mackerel or sardine oil.
+The liver is the most natural source of folic acid for carnivores as well as dark leafy green vegetables.
+The mother’s body will also need extra essential fatty acids, best given in the form of cold-pressed salmon, mackerel, or sardine oil.
 Contact us or your vet to find out how much oil is appropriate for your dog or cat’s weight and health status.